Video Streaming Content Delivery – What to Look for in a CDN in 2024

 The closer a given viewer is located to the nearest PoP edge server, the better their streaming experience is likely to be.

-Many live streaming CDNs don’t have a huge distribution of edge servers.
+Many video streaming CDNs don’t have a huge distribution of edge servers.
 Typically, concentrations are high in major cities in the US and Europe.
 Once you start moving to other regions of the world, servers may be sparse or non-existent.

 When this is the case, users located in these areas will see slower download speeds, lower-quality videos, more buffering problems, and longer video startup times.